maz-1/breeze-icon-theme/README.md

 Bugs or Issues
 ========

 * Due to the transition from KDE 4 to Plasma 5 some icons are currently being displayed where they shouldn't be.
-This will addressed in future addtions to the icon theme and releases of KDE apps.
+This will addressed in future iterations of the icon theme and releases of KDE apps.
 * Be sure to be as thorough as possible when adding information to an issue.

 Contributions